How to Get Rid of Locusts

 The advantage of sticky traps is that any bug (and even small critters like mice, if you’re lucky) will become stuck and starve to death.
 The disadvantage is that your pets or children can also get themselves stuck, and cleaning off the adhesive from hair or fur is a rather arduous task.

-• MAXIMUM PROTECTION: Catchmaster Cricket XL glue traps are safe, poison free,...
+• MAXIMUM PROTECTION: Catchmaster glue traps are safe, non-toxic and mess-free....

 • HOME & FAMILY SAFE: Designed to help you keep your family protected and safe...